 Are There Post-Credits Scenes?

 No, there are no post-credits scenes in Vampyr.
-The film ends definitively with Allan Gray and Gisèle’s escape into the light.
-The concept of post-credits scenes was not a common cinematic practice in the 1930s.
+The practice of adding scenes after the credits was not common in the 1930s.
+The film concludes when the credits roll.

 Type of Movie